Greenhill Gardens, New Barnet

-Greenhill Gardens is a 1.6 hectare public park in New Barnet in the London Borough of Barnet.
+Greenhill Gardens is a 1.6 hectare public park in High Barnet in the London Borough of Barnet.
 Its main feature is an ornamental lake with a wooded island, which attracts many birds, and it also has a grassed area with scattered mature trees.
 It is a site of local importance for nature conservation.

 It was created from part of the former Greenhill estate, the rest of which was developed for housing in the twentieth century.
 In July 1926 East Barnet Council purchased the land which is now a public park for £20,000.
 In 1965 East Barnet became part of the London Borough of Barnet, which now owns and manages the park.

 There is access from Pricklers Hill and Greenhill Park.